Chart Color Schemes

 Infrastructure

-AreaSearch has identified eight projects that could significantly impact the area due to changes in local infrastructure, major projects, and planning initiatives.
-Key projects include Coles Carlisle Street Precinct Development, Small Parks Program - Balaclava/St Kilda East, 191-193 Carlisle Street Mixed Development, and 97 Alma Road by Neometro.
-The following list details those likely to be most relevant.
+AreaSearch has identified eight projects that could significantly impact a specific area's performance.
+These include the Coles Carlisle Street Precinct Development, Small Parks Program - Balaclava/St Kilda East, 191-193 Carlisle Street Mixed Development, and 97 Alma Road by Neometro.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.